Bruce Dern: Personal life

 Dern was married to Marie Dawn Pierce from 1957 to 1959.
 He married Diane Ladd in 1960.
-Their first daughter died from head injuries after falling into a swimming pool in 1962.
+Their first daughter died from head injuries after falling into a swimming pool in 1962 at 18 months old.
 The couple's second daughter is actress Laura Dern, born in 1967.
 After his divorce from Ladd, Dern married Andrea Beckett in 1969.

 Dern has been an avid runner his whole life.
-In high school he recorded a half-mile best time of 1:55.8, and he later was on the track team at the University of Pennsylvania.
+In high school, he recorded a half-mile best time of 1:55.8, and he later was on the track team at the University of Pennsylvania.
 He said that between the ages of 28 and 70 he ran between 2,500 and 4,000 miles per year.
-In the 1986 film On the Edge he played a runner seeking redemption in a contest based on the Dipsea Race, and the 1978 film Coming Home both begins and ends with scenes of Dern running.
+In the 1986 film On the Edge, he played a runner seeking redemption in a contest based on the Dipsea Race, and the 1978 film Coming Home both begins and ends with scenes of Dern running.
 In a 2014 interview at age 77, he said he still ran nearly every day, albeit more slowly.